 What were the results?

 Each of the three decision rules = PECARN, CATCH and CHALICE – performed well in their own ways.
-The PECARN rules (plural because there are really two rules – one for under twos and one for over twos) had a high sensitivity (90.7-100%) and missed one clinically significant traumatic brain injury that did not require neurosurgery.
+The PECARN rules (plural because there are two rules – one for under twos and one for over twos) had a high sensitivity (90.7-100%).
+They missed one clinically significant traumatic brain injury that did not require neurosurgery.
 CATCH had a much greater sensitivity range (76.2-99.9%) and could only be applied to a relatively small proportion of the population due to the exclusion criteria.
-CHALICE was really sensitive (96-100%) but missed 31 patients of which 2 required neurosurgical intervention.
+CHALICE was sensitive (96-100%) but missed 31 patients, of which 2 required neurosurgical intervention.

-CHALICE is sensitive but I’m going to have to at least double my rate of CT scans if I’m going to use it for very little return.
+CHALICE is sensitive, but I’m going to have to at least double my rate of CT scans if I’m going to use it for very little return.
 I’m going to continue to use PECARN as my go-to decision instrument.
 I find that showing worried parents the flow chart really helps them understand the low risk of anything serious.
-(If anyone wants to develop an even more visually appearing data visualization tool we can use then let us know).
+(If anyone wants to develop an even more visually appealing data visualization tool we can use, then let us know.)

 Further reading